 Will there be impacts to drinking water quality?

 Metro Vancouver does not expect any impacts to our drinking water from this outbreak.
-Source water is filtered from areas most heavily impacted on the North Shore and slope stability will be closely monitored.
+Source water from areas most heavily impacted on the North Shore is filtered and slope stability will be closely monitored.

 Erosion is where soil and sediment is worn away by wind, rain or even glaciers.
 In watersheds, steep banks combined with severe weather can result in landslides or creeks and rivers banks flooding.
 Tiny particles in our water supply add to the challenge of cleaning our water.